ankit-rathi/ankit-rathi.github.io/dsai-ssh/preface.md

 # Who this book is for?

 This book can be useful for a variety of readers, but I wrote it with two main target audiences in mind.
-One of these target audiences is university students learning about data and AI field, including those who are starting a career in data intelligence.
+One of these target audiences is university students learning about data intelligence field, including those who are starting a career in data intelligence.
 The other target audience is professionals working in other fields, who do not have a data or technology background but want to rapidly acquire one and expand their career.

 There is no assumption or prerequisites for a reader to cover before reading this series.